vocdoni/davinci-node/crypto/elgamal/dkg/secies/README.md

 # ScalarECIES Encryption Scheme

-**sECIES** is an asymmetric encryption scheme based on elliptic curve.
+**sECIES** is an asymmetric encryption scheme based on elliptic curves.
 It allows encryption of scalar messages (big integers).

 Traditional ECIES typically encrypts arbitrary-length messages using symmetric encryption (like AES) after deriving a shared secret.
 In contrast, sECIES directly encrypts scalar messages, simplifying the scheme.

 ### Key Generation

-- **Private Key ($sk$)**: A randomly selected scalar in $\mathbb{F}_r$, the finite field of the curve.
+- **Private Key ($sk$)**: A randomly selected scalar in $\mathbb{F}_q$, the scalar field of the curve.
 - **Public Key ($pk$)**: The point on the curve computed as:

-  $pk = sk \cdot G$
+  $PK = sk \cdot G$

   where $G$ is the generator point of the BabyJubJub curve.